xtruong1909/rl-swarm/README.md

 RL Swarm is a peer-to-peer system for reinforcement learning.
 It allows you to train a model collaboratively with other models in the swarm, leveraging their collective intelligence.
 It is open source and permissionless, meaning you can run it on a consumer laptop at home or on a powerful GPU in the cloud.
 You can also connect your model to the Gensyn Testnet, to receive an on-chain identity that tracks your progress over time.

-There are currently multiple swarms running on the Testnet, each training on a different data set.
-The current list of available models and swarms include:
+Currently, we are running the [reasoning-gym](https://github.com/open-thought/reasoning-gym/tree/main) swarm on the Testnet.
+This swarm is designed to train models to solve a diverse set of reasoning tasks using the reasoning-gym dataset.
+The current list of default models includes:

 Models:
+   - Gensyn/Qwen2.5-0.5B-Instruct
-   - Qwen 2.5 0.5B
+   - Qwen/Qwen3-0.6B
-   - Qwen 2.5 1.5B
+   - nvidia/AceInstruct-1.5B
-   - Qwen 2.5 7B
+   - dnotitia/Smoothie-Qwen3-1.7B
-   - Qwen 2.5 32B (4 bit)
-   - Qwen 2.5 72B (4 bit)

-Swarms:
-   - Math (GSM8K dataset)
+   - Gensyn/Qwen2.5-1.5B-Instruct
-   - Math Hard (DAPO-Math 17K dataset)

-Soon you will be able to create your own swarms with unique data sets, and eventually connect multiple swarms together to train powerful models across domains.
+This iteration of rl-swarm is powered by the [GenRL-Swarm](https://github.com/gensyn-ai/genrl-swarm) library.
+It is a fully composible framework for decentralized reinforcement learning which enables users to create and customize their own swarms for reinforcement learning with multi-agent multi-stage environments.

 ## Requirements

-Your hardware requirements will vary depending on which swarm and model you choose.
-Users with less powerful hardware should select a smaller model (e.g. Qwen 0.5B or 1.5B) and smaller dataset (GSM8K).
-Users with more powerful hardware can select a larger model (e.g. Qwen 7B, 32B or 72B) and larger dataset (DAPO-Math 17K).
-The requirements for each are listed below:

-**Small model (0.5B or 1.5B) + Math (GSM8K dataset)**
+Your hardware requirements will vary depending on a number of factors including model size and the accelerator platform you use.
+Users running large Nvidia GPU will be assigned a model from the large model pool, while users running less powerful hardware will be assigned a model from the small model pool.
+This design decision is intended to allow users to advance at a similar rate regardless of the hardware they use, maximizing their utility to the swarm.

+**Supported Hardware**

-- arm64 or x86 CPU with minimum 16gb ram (note that if you run other applications during training it might crash training).
+- arm64 or x86 CPU with minimum 32gb ram (note that if you run other applications during training it might crash training).

 OR